OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 The he-hssi uses the APF interface for HSSI CSR (MMIO) accesses.
 The AXI4-Stream Ethernet data and side band interface along with Ethernet clocks communicate directly to the he-hssi module in the AFU region through platform independent data structures provided by the PIM.
 Even if you implement a different MAC you typically can leverage these data structures defined in the hssi/inc/ofs_fim_eth_avst_if.sv file [here](https://github.com/OFS/ofs-d5005) without modification.

 While the platform-independent interfaces in ofs_fim_eth_if.sv are convenient containers for passing data streams through the design hierarchy, both the MAC and AFU traffic generator require platform-specific data types.
 The payloads of the streams in ofs_fim_eth_if.sv are defined in platform-specific structures, with fields that are MAC-specific.
-In this 10GbE reference design, the payload datatypes are defined in the ipss/hssi/s10/includes/ofs_fim_eth_plat_if_pkg.sv file h[here](https://github.com/OFS/ofs-d500).
+In this 10GbE reference design, the payload datatypes are defined in the ipss/hssi/s10/includes/ofs_fim_eth_plat_if_pkg.sv file in the [OFS D5005 FIM Github Branch](https://github.com/OFS/ofs-d5005).
 Implementers connecting a new MAC should generally edit only ofs_fim_eth_plat_if_pkg.sv when defining payloads.

 ####  **12.2.3 HSSI Sideband Interface**